FaizAghnial/SalaryPredictionProject/README.md

 # SalaryPredictionProject
-A project to make a prediction using Phython
+A project to make a prediction using Python